dschmenk/sxToys/wx/sxtdi/README.md

 ![sxTDI Ramp](https://github.com/dschmenk/sxToys/blob/master/images/sxtdi-scanning.png)

-You can stop the scan at anytime without losing the data collected.
-Just save the image before starting a new scan.
-Otherwise, let it run and come back later (probably the morning).
-It’s a bit like Christmas morning looking at the result.
-How many galaxies can you spot?
-I use [GIMP](https://gimp.org), the Gnu Image Manipulation Program, which has greatly improved in the last few years to deal with higher bit depth images and can read FITS files directly.

 Make sure you adjust your computer's power settings so it doesn't go to sleep during scanning.
+The Mac is a bit of a challenge getting it to stay awake for the duration of the scan.
+Try a program like [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704?mt=12), available for free in the Mac App Store.

 ## Camera Options